Get it on Amazon »

 This is the polar opposite to apostolic Christianity.
 At the evangelical end, a sharp wedge is inserted between theology and politics, and faithful Christians are hypocritically lambasted by pundits for abdicating the moral high ground in their voting habits.
 The Christian witness is reduced to virtue-signaling.
 This in turn enables the progressive and secular extremists.
 God, if he exists at all, exists to serve and affirm us.
 We make the rules, we define reality, we take the place of God.
 Thus: feminism, abortion, identity politics, same-sex mirage, #lovewins, women are men, pets are children, yada yada yada.

 However, the key problem to note here is totalitolerance.
 Because the end result of the evangelical gospel’s lopsidedness is man placing himself over God, the one kind of speech that becomes anathema is exactly the kind we are called to—the kind that places God over man.
 When God’s assembly fails to disciple the nations unto the obedience of faith (Romans 1:5), the nations in turn ensure that we cannot later reneg.
 So the heart of the moralistic gospel’s failure is that it ends in a complete reversal of our prophetic place in the world:

 Rather than God’s people schooling those still under Satan’s power, and bringing them into submission to Jesus, it is the world schooling us and bringing us into submission to Satan.

 Thus we are left with Inverted Christianity.
 Our faith becomes relegated to private religion—if we’re lucky.
 I have experienced this Inverted Christianity first-hand; for instance, with the correlation between the moralistic gospel and the confused defense of homosexuality.
 Since God loves everyone, and Jesus died for everyone, Inverted Christians infer that God accepts everyone.
 Indeed, since God is love, and sodomy is love, sodomy is godly.
-The only things that aren’t godly are judgment, and the related insistence that God still has commandments that only children of Satan avoid keeping (1 John 3:10).
+The only things that aren’t godly are judgment, offending people with terms like sodomy, and averring that God still has commandments that only children of Satan avoid keeping (1 John 3:10).